-- (i) The implementation stage, in which the Agency puts in place the IT tools and the procedures including on data sharing with NRAs and other authorities, at national and EU level, with which the Agency will cooperate for effectively monitoring wholesale energy markets.
-This stage started with the entry into force of REMIT on 28 December 2011. - (ii) The operational stage, in which the Agency will be responsible for actively monitoring trading in wholesale energy markets.
-As the operational stage will start early in 2015, this year will be crucial for the implementation of REMIT.
+(i) The implementation stage, in which the Agency puts in place the IT tools and the procedures - including on data sharing with NRAs and other authorities, at national and EU level, with which the Agency will cooperate - for effectively monitoring wholesale energy markets.
+This stage started with the entry into force of REMIT on 28 December 2011.

+(ii) The operational stage, in which the Agency will be responsible for actively monitoring trading in wholesale energy markets.
+With the entry into force of the Implementing Acts in January 2015, this year will be crucial for the start of the REMIT operations.